iamchristough/moaiii-react-create-component/README.md

 1 | Where to put the new component | `--view`
 2 | Component name | `--ExampleName`
-3 | React component type | either `--stateful` or `--stateless` 3 | Flag to connect component to redux and add action, middleware and reducer files | blank or `--redux`
+3 | React component type | either `--stateful` or `--stateless` 4 | Flag to connect component to redux with action, middleware and reducer files | blank or `--redux`

 ### Output
 ```$rcr --view --ExampleComp --stateful --redux```